-Much like us after a long day, the fabric that will be used to create your Edit starts by resting.
+Much like us after a long day, the fabric that will be used to create your order starts by resting.
 It arrives at the factory from the mill where it has been dyed - and printed if it’s a printed piece - and needs to be laid out on tables to ‘rest’ before it can be cut into the shapes needed to create your new items.

 Fabric needs to rest because the tension of the fibres change between when it’s in a roll and when it’s laid out and ‘rested’.
 Once rested, the settled fibres allow the fabric to be cut correctly.

 Next, it gets rolled back and forth to create multiple layers on a cutting table.
 The dimensions for each size are entered into a computer system to calculate the most efficient way to cut the fabric so that no unnecessary wastage is created.